tomnil/emptyts/README.md

 This project is a simple starter for TypeScript with some good start settings.

-:!: Note: Settings/this file is configured for use in Windows, you might need to modify slashes in order to make it work.
+:!: Note: Settings/this file is configured for use in Mac, you might need to modify slashes in order to make it work.

 ## Beginners tip